SAP-samples/btp-sf-extension-adv-event-mesh/documentation/setup-facility-manager-app/README.md

 ```

 - Fill the `username`, `password` and `url` from the AMQP connection details that we copied in [Step 7](../setup-advanced-event-mesh/README.md#configure-messaging-broker-in-advanced-event-mesh-console).
+    >Note: Fill without `amqps://` prefix for the `url`.

 - Fill the management `uri`, `msgVpnName`, `username` and `password` from the SEMP REST API credentials that we copied in [Step 8](../setup-advanced-event-mesh/README.md#configure-messaging-broker-in-advanced-event-mesh-console).

 4. Open the `srv/config.js` file and configure the relevant topics.
 - Enter the location code to subscribe to the events published from the SAP SuccessFactors for the particular location.
-For example, to listen to events pusblish from `Brisbane, AUS` set the topic as `emp/transfer/8510-0002`
+For example, to listen to events publish from `Brisbane, AUS` set the topic as `emp/transfer/8510-0002`

 ## Build the Application